-Federal attorneys agree to pause litigation for water violations in Mississippi’s capital
+Attorneys agree to pause federal litigation for water violations in Mississippi’s capital

 Officials in the Democratic-led city say the city’s water problems come from decades of deferred maintenance and underfunding.
 Republican state leaders say the problems stem from mismanagement at the city level.

-If Judge Henry Wingate approves the stay, it will be extended until November 29, 2023.
+If Wingate approves the stay, it will be extended until November.
 Before that, attorneys would be required to file a joint report that says whether they believe an additional stay is appropriate.

 On May 9, Wingate said he also plans on placing Jackson’s sewer system under Henifin’s authority.
 The city agreed to enter a consent decree in 2012 with the EPA to prevent the overflow of raw sewage and bring the city into compliance with the Clean Water Act.